42-AI/Template_Lab/.github/PULL_REQUEST_TEMPLATE/42AI_pull_request.md

+---
+name: Pull Request
+about: Create a pull request to fix something or to add a feature
+title: ''
+labels: ''
+assignees: ''
+---

+# Prerequisites

+Please answer the following questions for yourself before submitting an issue. **YOU MAY DELETE THE PREREQUISITES SECTION.**

+- [ ] I did version my data with DVC
+- [ ] If I installed new pip package, I added them to the requirements.txt
+- [ ] I completed the Readme.md by adding my latest feature to it

 # Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.